tale-toul/SingleNodeOpenshiftOnLibvirt/README.md

 $ ssh kni@34.202.253.44
 $ virsh -c qemu:///system sno start
 ```
-The VM will boot from the CDROM that contains the ISO image prepared by the setup_metal.yaml ansible playbook and will start the installation, no further manual intervention needs to be done, the installation should finish successfully after 40 minutes give or take.
+The sno VM boots from the CDROM that contains the ISO image prepared by the **setup_metal.yaml** ansible playbook and starts the installation, no further manual intervention is needed, the installation should finish successfully after about 40 minutes, give or take.

 To monitor the installation process, ssh into the baremetal host as the **kni** user.
 Make sure to [add the ssh key to the shell](Ansible#add-the-common-ssh-key)

 ```
-$ ssh kni@3.219.143.250
+ssh kni@3.219.143.250
 ```

 And run the following command:
 ```
-./openshift-install --dir=ocp wait-for install-complete
+./openshift-install --dir=ocp4 wait-for install-complete
 ```

 ## Install and set up NGINX

-The playbook **rev_proxy.yaml** can be used to install and set up the NGINX reverse proxy in the EC2 instance.
+The playbook **rev_proxy.yaml** can be used to install and set up an NGINX reverse proxy in the metal EC2 instance so the SNO can be accessed from the Internet.

 A specific variable is used in this playbook:

 * **ext_dns_zone**.- The external DNS domain for the Openshift _SNO cluster_.
-This is the public domain used to access the cluster through the reverse proxy and must be resolvable from the clientes connecting to the cluster.
+This is the public DNS domain used to access the cluster through the reverse proxy and must be resolvable from the clientes connecting to the cluster.

      No default value is defined for this variable.